imamseptian/fullstack-social-video-downloader/README.md

 # Fullstack social video downloader repositories
-This repository is a combination of several repositories in the KostKu application.
+This repository is a combination of several repositories in the Simple social video downloader apps.
 This repository consists of

 ## next-video-downloader
 Simple web for frontend + backend to help users download youtube,twitter,and tiktok videos.